Australian court rules terrorists can be imprisoned longer

 Australian court rules terrorists can be imprisoned longerNew

 CANBERRA, Australia (AP) — Australia’s highest court has upheld a law that can keep extremists in prison after they have served their sentences.
 Five of the seven High Court judges dismissed a constitutional challenge by convicted terrorist Abdul Benbrika, who remains in prison.
 He is the first extremist to be incarcerated by a so-called preventative detention order based on an anti-terror law created in 2017.
 Under the law, prisoners convicted of terror offenses can be held for a further three years.
-The Muslim cleric was convicted in 2009 of being the Melbourne leader and member of a terrorist cell and his 15-year sentence in that case expired in November last year.
+The Muslim cleric was convicted in 2009 of being the Melbourne leader and member of a terror cell and his 15-year sentence expired in November last year.
+Human Rights Watch has warned that such orders could lead to indefinite and arbitrary detention based on little proof.